Michael Kors

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Michael Kors “It's a Start”.
 These are a few factors influencing its score:

-• There’s no evidence it’s taking actions to protect biodiversity in its supply chain.
+• While it offers resale of secondhand products, there’s no evidence it’s taking further action to address textile waste in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Michael Kors “Not Good Enough”.
 These are a few factors influencing its score: